dabonetn/Apple2Card-Dan-CR-Board-/README.md

 See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II.
 There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.

 Note: if you flashed your ATMEGA before the firmware update utility for the Apple II was introduced, then your ATMEGA does not yet contain the new custom bootloader.
 In this case the Apple II is unable to do the update.
-You will need to do a manual update using an ICSP programmer (see above).
+You will need to do one more manual update using an ICSP programmer (see above).